henry-tran-1/family-mapper/README.md

 From these direct relationships alone, all other relationships can be determined using a **recursive query**.

 ### The Process:
-1. The recursive query is performed by the 'findRelationshipPath' function, located in '/server/db/index.ts'.
+1. The recursive query is performed by the `findRelationshipPath` function, located in `/server/db/index.ts`.
-  - It takes two people as inputs: 'source_person' and 'target_person'.
+  - It takes two people as inputs: `source_person` and `target_person`.
-  - It returns the relationship path between them, e.g. 'child, child, parent' ('source_person' is the child of someone, who is a child of someone, who is the parent of the 'target_person'.
+  - It returns the relationship path between them, e.g. `child, child, parent` (`source_person` is the child of someone, who is a child of someone, who is the parent of the `target_person`.

 2. How the query works:
-  - First, it checks the direct relationships of the 'source_person'.
+  - First, it checks the direct relationships of the `source_person`.
-  - If the 'target_person' is found, it returns the direct relationship.
+  - If the `target_person` is found, it returns the direct relationship.
-  - If not, the query recursively checks the direct relationships of people who are directly related to the 'source_person'.
+  - If not, the query recursively checks the direct relationships of people who are directly related to the `source_person`.
-  - This process repeats recursively until the 'target_person' is found.
+  - This process repeats recursively until the `target_person` is found.

 3. Interpreting the relationship path:
-   - The relationship path returned by the query is passed to a large switch statement in '/server/interpret.ts'.
+   - The relationship path returned by the query is passed to a large switch statement in `/server/interpret.ts`.
-   - This path is translated into a meaningful relationship, e.g. 'child, child, parent' returns 'uncle' or 'auntie'.
+   - This path is translated into a meaningful relationship, e.g. `child, child, parent` returns 'uncle' or 'auntie'.

 By combining recursive querying and relationship interpretation, the app dynamically calculates and displays family member relationships.